sherlock-audit/2025-06-notional-exponent-judging/README.md

 }
 ```

+## Discussion

+**jeffywu**

+Won't fix in this version, will fix if deployed to Arbitrum.

 # Issue M-20: Lack of minimum debt threshold enables unliquidatable small positions

 Source: https://github.com/sherlock-audit/2025-06-notional-exponent-judging/issues/684

+This issue has been acknowledged by the team but won't be fixed at this time.

 ## Found by
 0xKemah, 0xenzo, Audinarey, EddiePumpin, LhoussainePh, Pro\_King, SOPROBRO, jasonxiale, molaratai, oxwhite, theweb3mechanic